osofem/molecules/README.md

-# molecules
+# molecules.js
 Get the number of each atom from a molecular formula

 ### Install
-Depending on the environment in which `molecules` will be used, it can be installed via:
+Depending on the environment in which `molecules.js` will be used, it can be installed via:

 Server-side usage
 1. Installing on node.js